 The club has invested in quality AV equipment which allow close ups of every demonstration to be relayed to flat screen TVs at either side of the stage, so everyone in the hall gets a really good view of what is going on.
 A radio microphone and loudspeaker system, along with a hearing aid loop, ensure that everyone can hear what the demonstrator is saying.

-Meetings are either half day or full day, and there is a small entry charge for each meeting.
+Meetings are either half day or full day, and there is an entry charge for each meeting.
 See the Programme page for details of meeting timings.

 Members: £9 Family Members: £15